rive-app/rive-android/README.md

 …
 ```

-You can fix this by adding this in your `build.gradle`:
+This is due to both dependencies attempting to include their version of the C++ standard library.
+You can fix this by prioritizing one by adding this in your `build.gradle`:

 ```gradle
 android {